m3047/trualias/README.md

 alias_maps = hash:/etc/aliases tcp:127.0.0.1:3047
 ```

 Look in the `install/` and `python/` directories for further information about installation and setup.
+Because current
+policy of the _Postfix_ team decrees TCP tables to be a security risk when looking up aliases, you will need to
+recompile and replace `local(8)`; instructions are provided.

 ### Some examples